-Benefits of physical activity include:
+Benefits of physical activity include

 - Weight management

 - Increased energy

 - Improved mobility

 - Better mood

-- Decreased risk of disease
+- Decreased risk of disease.

-The American Institute for Cancer Research recommends that you be physically active for at least 150 minutes a week.
-You can break this down to 30 minutes of exercise 5 days a week.
-Physical activity can include walking, swimming, yoga, dancing or any other form of movement.
+The American Institute for Cancer Research recommends that you get at least 150 minutes (about 20 minutes a day) of moderate activity (such as walking, swimming, stretching, yoga, etc) or 75 minutes of vigorous physical activity (such as jogging, swimming, dancing, biking, etc.) per week.
 Include strength training and stretching, along with aerobic exercise, to build muscle and increase flexibility.

-You can also avoid extended periods of inactivity (eg, watching TV or sitting at a desk).
+You should also avoid extended periods of inactivity (eg, watching TV or sitting at a desk).
 Break up the time by getting up and walking around or stretching for at least a few minutes every hour.

 Talk to your healthcare team before starting an exercise program.
-You may need to start slowly with short periods of activity every day and then gradually increase the time until you are active for 150 minutes per week.
+You may need to start slowly with short periods of exercise every day and then gradually increase the time until you are exercising for 150 minutes per week.
 If mobility is an issue, you may benefit from seeing a physical therapist.